mayorD19/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14-A script to show a pattern of a file
 15-A script that displays a matching pattern in a file 16-A file that displays lines of a patternized file and 3 lines after 17-A file that hides trhe "bin" pattern
+18-A script to siaplay all the lines of a file starting with letters